asmtal/orca/README.md

 ## Strategy and sequencing

 ### Strategy
 [Kubernetes](https://kubernetes.io/) was chosen as it provides robust and scalable approach to run the application.
 RDS is a good choice since it is easy to deploy and maintain.
-Application is deployed to k8s using [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) resource with RollingUpdate deployment strategy (maxUnavailable: 30%, maxSurge: 30%) which provides gradual upgrade from one app version to another.
-Application is deployed in k8s with [HPA](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) to provide autoscaling under heavy load.
+Application is deployed to k8s using [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) resource with resource limitation and RollingUpdate deployment strategy (maxUnavailable: 30%, maxSurge: 30%) which provides gradual upgrade from one app version to another.
+Application is deployed to k8s with [HPA](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) to provide autoscaling under heavy load.
 Jenkins and ArgoCD provide automatic build and deploy tools to reduce the time of app delivery.

 ### Sequencing
 1. Developer pushes code to Git repository.